dramaqa/dramaqa.github.io/4_dataset.md

         2)  Character-Centered Video Annotations
       </h3>
       <p class = "content-subitem">
         As the characters are primary components of stories, we provide rich annotations for the main characters in the drama <b><i>Another Miss Oh</i></b>.
 As visual metadata, all image frames in the video clips are annotated with main characters information.
 In each image frames, bounding boxes of both a face rectangle and a full-body rectangle for the main characters are annotated with their name.
 Along with bounding boxes, behaviors and emotions of the characters shown in the image frames are annotated.
-Including none behavior, total 28 behavioral verbs, such as <code>drink</code>, <code>hold</code>, <code>cook</code>, is used for behavior expression.
+Including <code>none</code> behavior, total 28 behavioral verbs, such as <code>drink</code>, <code>hold</code>, <code>cook</code>, is used for behavior expression.
 Also, to give a consistent view of the main characters, all coreference of the main characters are resolved in scripts of the video clips.
       </p>
     </div> <br /> <br />
   </div>